hhj4ck/hhj4ck.github.io/_posts/2025-08-06-secboot-off-qcm2150.md

 Throughout these years of research, I had often heard legends of "unfused" phones—devices where the security fuses had not been blown.
 Bjoern's code and the Hexacon presentation both mentioned such devices.
 My first encounter with the concept might have been from Edgar Barbosa's talk at Syscan 2016<sup>[7](https://www.yumpu.com/en/document/read/56698807/executing-code-in-the-trustzone-land)</sup>.
 He discovered that a Xiaomi Redmi Note 2 allowed flashing an arbitrary `tz.img`, granting him code execution in `TrustZone`.
 He may not have realized it at the time, but I suspect this was because Xiaomi had forgotten to blow the fuses on that model.
 My later work on Huawei helped me grasp the physical meaning of an unfused state.
 A key purpose of blowing fuses is to permanently write the hash of the root-of-trust public key into a non-modifiable region, thereby enabling Secure Boot.
 From that point on, only firmware signed by the vendor can be booted by the `BootROM`.
 The legend echoed on, but I had never seen such a device in the flesh.

 Until recently, that is.
 I finally encountered an unfused device, and a POS terminal at that.
-This gave me the opportunity to execute a full, `BootROM`-level code execution attack on the Qualcomm boot chain, following the sequence `BootROM (PBL) -> SBL -> Trustzone & Aboot -> Kernel -> Android`, patching `TrustZone` and the Kernel, and ultimately gaining root access post-boot.
+This gave me the opportunity to execute a full, `BootROM`-level code execution attack on the Qualcomm boot chain, following the sequence BootROM (PBL) -> SBL -> Trustzone & Aboot -> Kernel -> Android, patching `TrustZone` and the Kernel, and ultimately gaining root access post-boot.

 ### 1\.
 The Physical Meaning of an "Unfused" Device